grpc/grpc-swift/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ### Describe the bug

 Describe the bug as clearly and as concisely as you can.
+Without enough information, we will not be able to help you.

 Include the version of `grpc-swift` and `protoc-gen-grpc-swift` you are using (or the Podspec version if you are using CocoaPods) as well as the platform(s)